 We made garden salads a few times, relying on my standard steakhouse mustard vinaigrette dressing.
 On other nights though, we made dinner “fancier” by making homemade Caesar dressing.

 My favorite part about Caesar is that you can start with a head of romaine lettuce, add leftover anything – chicken, steak, shrimp – and top it with the dressing and you have a delicious main meal salad.

 Oatmeal Cinnamon Waffles

-I know this isn’t dinner, but company has to eat breakfast too!
+I know this isn’t dinner, but our company has to eat breakfast too!

 With every family that visited, I made a batch of cinnamon oatmeal waffles.
 Those were usually consumed the next day too, and then we’d have bacon, eggs, oatmeal and/or smoothies for the rest of the trip.
-The waffles and smoothies were SUPER easy to prep thanks to my high powered blender.
+The waffles and smoothies were SUPER easy to prep thanks to my high powered blender and waffle maker!